collective/collective.folderishtraverse/README.rst

 The traversing/redirection is only done for users who are not allowed to see the folder listing of the current context (usally anonymous users and normal members).
 For users with higher permissions, a folder contents view is shown.
-This way, members can easily edit the folder without beeing redirected to another folder.
+This way, members can easily edit the folder without being redirected to another folder.

 collective.folderishtraverse is an alternative to a default page in Plone.
 The